vaughnsc/VerbalExpressions/README.md

   End
 End
 ```
-VerbEx also exposes Regex.SearchPattern with both `VerbEx.ToString` and `VerbEx.Operator_Convert As String` if you want to access the 'built' regular expression.
-In the first example above, we could add:
+VerbEx also exposes Regex.SearchPattern with both `VerbEx.ToString` and as `VerbEx.Operator_Convert As String` if you want to access the 'built' regular expression.
+In the 'http' example above, we could add:
 ```
 dim test as string=me.expression
-//string value is "^http(?:s)?\://(?:www)?(?:[^ ]*)$"
+//test's value is "^http(?:s)?\://(?:www)?(?:[^ ]*)$"
 ```

-In the sample app, this is used to show the radio button tooltips.
+In the included sample project, this is used to show the app's radio button tooltips.

 N.B.
 It does not output RegExOptions prefixes/suffixes in the built string.